gergo-salyi/multibg-wayland/README.md

 ## License

-Source files in this project are distributed under MIT OR Apache-2.0
+Source files in this project (except vendored dependencies under `deps/`) are distributed under MIT OR Apache-2.0.

+Vendored dependencies under `deps/` are distributed under their respective licenses.

 Objects resulting from building this project might be under GPL-3.0-or-later due to licenses of statically linked dependencies.
 Open an issue if you need compile time features gating such dependencies.